ArthurWash/Arthur-Wash-Professional-Website/readme.md

 ## Update 9: About Me Page Created, Structure Complete.
 * Created the about me page.
 This includes two buttons that lead to my resumes, a photo of myself, and an about me paragraph section.
 This is pretty much complete, but I will be updating my video resume and the about me paragraph before the official release.

+## Update 10: Contact Page Complete
+* Created the contact page.
+All that is left is to fix the video resume and paragraph on the about me page!